Twitter shares soar in frenzied NYSE debut

 "A lot of these sexy IPOs have a big pop on the first day and then they grind sideways," Jordan said.

+The fast-moving, mobile service was credited with fueling popular protests that upended the Arab world in 2011.
+It served as a lifeline to the outside world for its users during natural disasters like Hurricane Sandy, and also instantly relayed news such as early rumblings of the 2011 U.S. raid on Osama bin Laden's compound in Pakistan.

+The three most-followed accounts belong to a trio of pop stars: Katy Perry, Justin Bieber and Lady Gaga.
+U.S. President Barack Obama comes in fourth.

-Twitter's successful debut is likely to stoke interest in other up-and-coming consumer Internet companies such as Uber, Pinterest, Airbnb and Square, all of which boast private-market valuations well north of a billion dollars and could go public in the coming years.
+Twitter's successful debut is likely to stoke interest in other up-and-coming consumer Internet companies such as ride service Uber, scrapbooking site Pinterest, accommodation service Airbnb and the payment start-up Square, all of which boast private-market valuations well north of a billion dollars and could go public in the coming years.

+Kevin Hartz, CEO of Eventbrite and an early investor in Pinterest and Airbnb, said the IPO floodgates might open now.

+"The pendulum is swinging back in a surprising way," Hartz said.
+"There's a pent-up supply of a lot of quality companies."

-Still, two early social media success stories, Groupon Inc and Zynga Inc, have suffered major reversals since going public last year.
+Still, two early social media success stories, Groupon Inc and Zynga Inc, have suffered major reversals since going public.
 Groupon, despite big gains in its shares this year, still trades at less than half its 2011 IPO price.
 Zynga is worth about a third of its 2012 IPO price.

 And first-generation social media firms such as MySpace have all but vanished as fickle users moved on to the next big thing.